 Hi.
-I'm a rising sophomore at UT Austin studying computer science.
+I'm a sophomore at UT Austin studying computer science.

 I'm currently passionate about front-end and app development.
-I'm interested in several fields such as Arduino, competitive programming, NLP, Processing and statistics.
+I'm interested in several fields such as IoT, competitive programming, Machine Learning, NLP and Stats.

 Hackathons are awesome.
 I attend as many as I can.